sybillan/Regression-with-WallStreetBets/Regression-Modeling-with-WSB-and-GME.md

 ![](Regression-Modeling-with-WSB-and-GME_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

+The abline is the least squares line and is determined by the coefficient estimates β0 \~ 143.5 (intercept) and β1\~ 0.097 (slope).
+F statistic &gt;1 and R squared value 0.1135 measures order of variance between Daily Volume of GME mentions on WallStreetBets and GME’S High price.
 Null hypothesis can be rejected, since p is significant at 0.00162.
-There is a causal relationship between predictor and dependent variable.
+So, we reject the null hypothesis and deem there to be some causal relationship between predictor and dependent variable.

-Regression Fit Against Musk’s tweet that mention GME/GameStop
+Multiple Regression Fit Against Musk’s tweet that mentions GME/GameStop ‘Gamestonk’

 ``` r
 #Assessing Impact of Musk's solitary tweet on 26th Jan on GME Price Movement